cisagov/freeipa-server-tf-module/examples/basic_use/README.md

-# Launch the Example EC2 Instance into the Default VPC #
+# Launch an IPA master into a VPC #

 ## Usage ##